 Most of her days are spent in bed.
-If she is not in bed, she is on the sofa and the blackout curtains in the living room are pulled shut.
-Friday we were able to watch Grease and an old, One Direction movie.
+If she is not in bed, she is on the sofa, and the blackout curtains in the living room are pulled shut.
+Friday, we were able to watch Grease and an old, One Direction movie.
 She smiles and sings along; occasionally, I hear her laughter.
 It is beautiful.
 The movie reminds me of a time when life was simple.
 A time when a boy band and the sight of Louie Tomlinson or Harry Styles made her squeal in delight.
-Do not even get me started about the time they came to M&T Stadium and she saw Louie backstage.
+Do not even get me started about when they came to M&T Stadium, and she saw Louie backstage.
 What I would not give to go back in time, but time marches on…even if my daughter cannot march with it.

 You think raising your second child will be easier.
 Not because of the child, but because you are more prepared as a parent.
-I am not sure why I ever bought into that logic, but my baby girl has prompted me to reevaluate my thoughts.
+I am not sure why I ever bought into this logic, but my baby girl has prompted me to reevaluate my thoughts.
 In fact, she has prompted me to reevaluate many things.

-March 31, will mark two years since Jayde was officially diagnosed with POTS.
+March 31 will mark two years since Jayde was officially diagnosed with POTS.
 These past two years have been a steep learning curve.
 At our first cardiologist appointment, her doctor explained what POTS was and the many things we needed to do.
-Most of that conversation is now a blur, except for him telling us, “This is a teenage illness, she will grow out of it.”
-Realizing she was born with this illness, the chances of Jayde “growing out” of her POTS, are slim to none.
-After much research, we discover that she may go into remission if she is one of the fortunate individuals, she may go into remission.
+Most of that conversation is now a blur, except for him telling us, “This is a teenage illness.
+She will grow out of it.”
+Realizing she was born with this illness, the chances of Jayde “growing out” of her POTS are slim to none.
+After much research, we discover that she may go into remission if she is one of the fortunate individuals.
 We belong to a large support group, where the patients range in age from seven years old to seventy years old.
 After more research, I realize this is not a “teenage syndrome.”
 There are many days I feel as though we are blindly traversing through the world of POTS.
 If Google was a person, we would be besties for sure.
-I am grateful for my mother who allows me to vent whenever necessary.
-Grateful for the individuals whose paths have crossed with ours, because of an illness that up until two years ago we did not know existed.
-There are over 70 million POTS patients worldwide; POTS is not a rare disease, its awareness and understanding are the rarities.
+I am grateful for my mother, who allows me to vent whenever necessary.
+Grateful for the individuals whose paths have crossed with ours because of an illness that, up until two years ago, we did not know existed.
+There are over 70 million POTS patients worldwide; POTS is not a rare disease.
+Its awareness and understanding are the rarities.

-Instead of obtaining her learners permit, Jayde’s handicap placard arrived in the mail on October 23, her sixteenth birthday.
+Instead of obtaining her learner's permit, Jayde’s handicap placard arrived in the mail on October 23, her sixteenth birthday.
 The sad irony was not lost on me.
 Several days later, her sweet sixteen dinner almost did not happen.
 She was sick the entire morning and afternoon.
 I was ready to start making phone calls to our friends and family when she told me she was determined to get through it.
 Though she made it through her dinner, she was in bed until her cardiologist appointment two days later.
 At her appointment, her cardiologist informed me her condition was not improving.
-Many days I am with her 24/7, I do not need a medical degree to know that tidbit of information.
+I am often with her 24/7; I do not need a medical degree to know that tidbit of information.
 Still, we were hopeful things would turn around, particularly when he added a new medication to her arsenal of pills.
-The week of Thanksgiving Jayde began digital academy.
+The week of Thanksgiving, Jayde began digital academy.
 She is in school for her morning classes, then takes three classes online.
-Pulling Jayde out of school was not a decision Chris and I were ready to make.
+Pulling Jayde out of school is not a decision Chris and I are ready to make.

-Later that night we explain to Jayde the decisions made at the meeting.
-She interrupts me mid-sentence, “When can I get my learners permit?”
-I look at Chris, he looks back at me, “You might as well tell her now, it doesn’t make any sense to prolong it.”
-The “it” he was referring to…Jayde cannot get her permit till at least May.
-By law, she must be syncope free for a minimum of six months, to drive.
+Later that night, we explain to Jayde the decisions made at the meeting.
+She interrupts me mid-sentence, “When can I get my learner's permit?”
+I look at Chris, he looks back at me, “You might as well tell her now.
+It doesn’t make any sense to prolong it.”
+The “it” he was referring to…Jayde cannot get her permit until May.
+By law, she must be syncope-free for a minimum of six months to drive.
 Though she is obviously upset, she tries to hide her discouragement.